 With more businesses moving to the cloud, securing these environments has never been more critical.
 Advances in cloud security, such as enhanced encryption, multi-cloud security management, and new protocols like Cloud Security Posture Management (CSPM), are helping businesses better protect their data and applications.

-Quantum computing
+Quantum Computing

 Quantum computing has the potential to break current encryption methods, threatening the security of sensitive data.
 While quantum computing is still in its early stages, businesses should begin preparing for its impact by exploring quantum-resistant encryption algorithms that can safeguard data once quantum computers become widely available.

 Post-quantum cryptography (PQC) algorithms are being developed to protect data against quantum threats and are being tested for real-world applications.
+Businesses will speed the transition to quantum-resistant encryption and crypto-agile systems in 2026 so they can adjust to new cryptographic standards before quantum threats become serious.

 Rise of IoT Security on a 5G Network